takizuka/polaris/polaris.shopify.com/content/content/accessible-and-inclusive-language.md

   - inclusive content
 ---

 Participating in commerce is a global activity, for all humans.
-At Shopify, we aim to make commerce experiences better and more inclusive.
+At Shopify, we aim to make commerce experiences better and more inclusive for everyone.
 Creating inclusive content is not just about reaching a global audience, and it’s more than avoiding a list of words.
 It’s about ensuring each human being interacting with Shopify feels part of the experience.

 Start by involving diverse perspectives in the planning process.
 Limit assumptions or biases by testing your content with a diverse audience.
 Recruit research participants from a variety of backgrounds, including historically-excluded groups.